buildasquid/Python-Raytracer/README.md

 # Python-Raytracer

 ## Project Overview
-This project is a simple yet powerful Ray Tracer implemented in Python.
-The program generates 3D scenes and renders them into 2D images using ray tracing techniques.
-This is a fundamental project in computer graphics, demonstrating key concepts such as lighting, shading, reflection, and material properties.
+This project is a simple Ray Tracer implemented in Python.
+The program generates 3D scenes and renders them into 2D images using ray tracing.Key concepts: lighting, shading, reflection, and material properties.

 This project is, more than anything, an attempt to understand raytracing and how it works, as well as get more accustomed to python programming.
 I am passionate about 3D modeling, but until now I haven't paid much attention to the inner workings of rendering images.